Nonfatal Drowning

 Pediatric Considerations

 Children should never be left alone near water.
-Young children can drown in very small amounts of water (bathtubs, buckets, and toilets).
+Young children can drown in very small amounts of water (bathtubs, buckets of water, and toilets).

 Commonly Associated Conditions